Julien-R44/pino-loki/README.md

 ```
 $ pino-loki -h
 Options:
   -V, --version                  output the version number
   -u, --user <user>              Loki username
   -p, --password <password>      Loki password
   --hostname <hostname>          URL for Loki
   -b, --batch                    Should logs be sent in batch mode
   -i, --interval <interval>      The interval at which batched logs are sent in seconds
   -t, --timeout <timeout>        Timeout for request to Loki
   -s, --silenceErrors            If false, errors will be displayed in the console
   -r, --replaceTimestamp         Replace pino logs timestamps with Date.now()
   -l, --labels <label>           Additional labels to be added to all Loki logs
+  -pl, --propsLabels <labels>    Fields in log line to convert to Loki labels (comma separated values)
   --no-stdout                    Disable output to stdout
   -h, --help                     display help for command
 ```

 ## Programmatic integration